imBAOSS/Dappergram/notes/progress_log.md

 Improved rendering profile pages bug by adding componentWillUnmount lifecycle methods to profile page and setting current user to be an empty object.

 Also fixed follower and following updating methods by returning only the new user received instead of merging older state and new state.

+**BUG** Unfollowing throws an error due to no currentUser in the window.

+**BUG** Comments do not update real time, and now appear in reverse order.

+**BUG** Compatibility issues with Safari.
+Mostly button text positioning.

 npm packages to consider:
 react-infinite (infinite scroll)